 I presented bi-monthly free seminars at the College of Charleston from 2003 until 2006.
 During 2007-2008 I was hired by the state of South Carolina and presented 63 nicotine cessation seminars inside 28 state prisons.

 On January 1, 2009, I released a free PDF book entitled "Freedom from Nicotine - The Journey Home."
 FFN-TJH is periodically revised and available in a number of formats.

 Since January 2012, I've also served as director of Turkeyville.
 There, under the dedicated giving of Joy Kauffman (Turrkeyville's mayor) and her wise assistant, Sallie Hamilton (who's also Freedom's senior manager), Turkeyville quickly became Facebook's #1 nicotine cessation support group.

-I see the nicotine battle-fronts as being three-fold and remain as engaged as possible in each:
+I see the nicotine battle-fronts as being three-fold and will remain as engaged in each as time allows:

-(1) Attempting to awaken all dependent upon nicotine to the fact that they too have a permanent brain wanting disorder, and that motivation, education, understanding, new skills and support can greatly enhance their odds of arresting their dependency and staying free for the balance of life.
+(1) Attempting to awaken as many nicotine addicts as possible to the fact that they too have a permanent brain wanting disorder, and that motivation, education, understanding, new skills and support can greatly enhance their odds of arresting their dependency and staying free for the balance of life.

-As in this 2008 Canadian Medical Journal article, I'm trying to spread awareness that placebo-controlled quitting product studies have been a sham; that it's proven impossible to blind nicotine addicts with significant quitting histories as to presence or absence of full-blown withdrawal.
+As in this 2008 Canadian Medical Journal article, I'm trying to spread awareness that more than 200 placebo-controlled quitting product studies were a sham; that it's impossible to blind nicotine addicts with significant quitting histories as to presence or absence of full-blown withdrawal.
 As in this 2012 British Medical Journal article, I've attempted to alert health authorities to the fact that toying with replacement nicotine is costing lives.

 (3) Youth dependency prevention programs that teach youth the truth about how shockingly captivating nicotine is, while countering false and deceptive industry advertising proclaiming that smokers smoke for every reason except the truth, because they must, because a rising tide of anxieties begin to hurt when they don't.

-Although horribly imperfect, WhyQuit is a labor of love that's packed to the brim with moving stories, enabling insights, and caring yet tough-love support.
+Although horribly imperfect, WhyQuit is a labor of love that's loaded with moving stories, enabling insights, and caring yet tough-love support.
 It's my hope you'll return and continue to explore until vastly more confident and far more savvy than nicotine's grip upon your brain, priorities, thinking, and life.